studio-spindle/volition/docs/new_user.md

 # Creating a new user

+> Note: Make sure to first run the docker-compose and the BE so that the correct tables are created.

 Install [Postman](https://www.postman.com/) and import the [postman collection](./postman/Volition.postman_collection.json) for this project.

 Then in postman run the 'signup' request with the following body (x-www-form-urlencoded):

+By default the following body is sent:

 ```
 username: Myname